Dual Diagnosis Treatment Great Falls, MT

 Center For Mental Health - 47.1 miles from Great Falls, MT

-Center For Mental Health is a dual-diagnosis treatment center in Choteau, Montana that provides treatment for mental health and substance use disorders that include borderline personality disorder as well as post-partum depression.
+Center For Mental Health is a dual-diagnosis treatment center in Choteau, MT that offers treatment services for mental health and substance abuse disorders that include major depressive disorder as well as thought disorders.

 Address: 1st Main Avenue South, Suite 204, Choteau, MT 59422 in Teton County